thomasdenecker/FAIR_Bioinfo/paper.md

 ```
 and used by copying http://localhost:8888/rstudio/p/4444/ into your browser.

+Note : The use of the `sudo` command is not necessary for Mac OS and Windows.
+The demonstrations of the course have been made on a Linux environment (Ubuntu 18.04).

 # Statement of Need

 Recent reanalyses of biology [@baker_monya_1500_2016] and computer science [@warren_repeatability_2015] papers found a staggering ratio of non-reproducible results.
 Our daily experience as bioinformaticians indicate the same issues exist in our field.
 It is therefore essential that good practices are implemented to ensure data integrity and reproducibility of analytical results.
-This course was created originally at the request of colleagues who wanted to be trained in reproducibility practices in their own language (french).
+This course was created originally at the request of colleagues who wanted to be trained in reproducibility practices in their own language (French).
+This course was born from the combination of our personal experiences in reproducibility acquired during our research work in Bioinformatics.
 We therefore created and delivered a set of training sessions in French, including a complete workflow and associated course materials available on Github (https://github.com/thomasdenecker/FAIR_Bioinfo).
 Following positive initial feedback and at the request of our English-speaking colleagues, we decided to translate the workflow documentation to english and to convert it into a Gitbook document (https://fair-bioinfo.gitbook.io/fair-bioinfo/).

 # Target audience